 Mathilda Drangel was a highly productive translator who was active during the first half of the 20th centuy.

 Mathilda Drangel was born in Nyköping in 1847.
-She was the daughter of Gustaf Mauritz Lundquist, a provincial doctor, and his wife Catharina Charlotta.
+She was the daughter of Gustaf Mauritz Lundqvist, a provincial doctor, and his houskeeper Catharina Charlotta Rydström.
 After attending Ida Hesselgren’s school Mathilda Drangel worked as a teacher, mainly at Henriette Löwen’s public junior school, and then later at Nyköping Elementarskola för flickor.
 She gave up teaching in 1877 when she married Carl Otto August Drangel.
 The couple settled at the husband’s family property of Herrstorp in Perlarne parish.
 During the period of 1879-1882 she gave birth to two daughters and a son.
 Mathilda Drangel tried to publish some stories she had written but only had limited success.
-Instead, like her brother Ernst Lundquist, she became an exceptionally productive translator.
+Instead, like her brother Ernst Lundqvist, she became an exceptionally productive translator.
 During the first two and a half decades of the 20th century Mathilda Drangel translated around 150 separate works.

 In the main these works consisted of fictional literature.
 Most of Mathilda Drangel’s translations had been authored by Jack London.
 She translated about 20 of his publications in total.
 Some other authors she frequently translated included W. Heimburg (a pseudonym for Berta Behrens), who was a very popular romantic author in Germany, the American A.C.
 Gunter, and the Dane Christopher Boeck.
 Other authors whose work she translated who are better known today include Guy de Maupassant and Émile Zola, as well as Anton Chekhov and Lev Tolstoy – presumably via the French language.